Private Road: Plot

-Peter Morrisey (Bruce Robinson) is an author who has just published his first novel.
-He meets receptionist Ann Halpern (Susan Penhaligon) and falls in love.
+Peter Morrisey is an author who has just published his first novel.
+He meets receptionist Ann Halpern and falls in love.
 They spend some time in a cottage in Scotland living an idyllic pastoral life, then return to London.

 Peter gets a job at an advertising agency as a copywriter.
 Ann becomes pregnant and Peter asks her to marry him but she refuses.
 To Peter's shock, Ann decides to have an abortion without talking to him about it first.
 After a spell in hospital Ann returns home and her father gives her a house.
 Peter returns to his flat alone, still thinking that he will marry Ann.

 With his friend Stephen, Peter breaks into an office block and steals a typewriter so he can resume his writing career.